 She died, still in her husbands captivity, in 1745.

-Acland then, had had his attention brought to St Kilda by his wife's visit, and had named his ship as tribute to this long suffering British patriot.
+Acland had his attention brought to this story by his wife's visit to the islands, and named his ship as tribute to this long suffering British patriot.

 Which still leaves us with our original question; what is the original root of the name 'St Kilda'?